gcanti/fp-ts/docs/modules/Task.ts.md

 this function map array to task using provided function and transform it to a task of array.

-this function have the same behavior of `A.traverse(T.task)` but it's stack safe.
+this function has the same behavior of `A.traverse(T.task)` but it's stack safe.

 > **This function run all task in parallel for sequential use `traverseSeqArray` **